marinchr21/AP-CS-Final-Project/README.md

 Pet data tracker and interface to create animal profiles.
 Users can alse build aquariums with all standard aquarium sizes, filtration brands, and inhabitants.

+Currently, I have created a program where the user is able to create custom profiles for several animals.
+This data is saved locally on the users machine.
+Additionally, I have created a space where the user can design and set up an aquarium that includes tank sies, filtration types, and every brand of filter on the market today.
+Additionally, I have created a custom compatability calculator which compares the two species of fish selected by the user, and displays if the two fish are compatible or not.
+This part of the project is still a bit of a work in progress though.

+This project has been quite a large undertaking, and is still a work in progress.
+As of now, I have achieved all of the large pieces that I origionally set out to complete.
+I will keep working on this project in the future and expanding its capabilities, and the next step is making a user interface where the various pet profiles can be viewed.